ME1312/SubServers-2/README.md

 # SubServers 2
-SubServers 2 is a rewrite of SubServers, the Server Management Plugin. https://www.spigotmc.org/resources/subservers-2.11264/
+SubServers 2 is a rewrite of SubServers, the Server Management Plugin.<br>
+https://www.spigotmc.org/resources/subservers-2.11264/

 ### Documentation